 - 1. As possible, employees and contractors will clean their own workspaces in the beginning, middle, and end of their shifts, at a minimum. - a.
 High traffic/high touch areas and areas which are accessible to the public/constituents will be disinfected at least hourly. - b.
-The Town Supervisor or their designee are responsible for cleaning common areas, and the frequency of such - 2.
-Staff tasked with cleaning and disinfecting areas will be issued and required to wear PPE appropriate to the task. - 3.
-Soiled surfaces will be cleaned with soap and water before being disinfected. - 4.
+The Town Supervisor and his designee is responsible for directing personnel to clean common areas, and the frequency of such. - 2.
+Staff tasked with cleaning and disinfecting areas will be issued and required to wear PPE appropriate to the task.

+- 3. Soiled surfaces will be cleaned with soap and water before being disinfected. - 4.
 Surfaces will be disinfected with products that meet EPA criteria for use against the virus in question and which are appropriate for that surface. - 5.
 Staff will follow instructions of cleaning products to ensure safe and effective use of the products.